 SHL inductive reasoning tests

-Inductive reasoning tests require a candidate to notice similarities and underlying patterns between shapes and figures.
-For example, an inductive test may present you with a series of shapes and you will have to choose which image will come next, based on reasonable probability.
+Inductive reasoning questions require you to identify similarities and underlying patterns between shapes and figures.
+For example, you may be presented with a series of shapes and you will have to choose which image will come next, based on reasonable probability.

 Example inductive question: